-Step 1 Specify the maximum amount of internal flash memory available for saving log files.

-By default, the ASA can use up to 1 MB of internal flash memory for log data.
+Procedure Step 1 Specify the maximum amount of internal flash memory available for saving log files. logging flash-maximum-allocation kbytes Example: ciscoasa(config) # logging flash-maximum-allocation 1200 By default, the ASA can use up to 50 MB of internal flash memory for log data.
 The minimum amount of internal flash memory that must be free for the ASA to save log data is 3 MB.
+The maximum limit of the flash-maximum-allocation value is 2 GB.
 If a log file being saved to internal flash memory would cause the amount of free internal flash memory to fall below the configured minimum limit, the ASA deletes the oldest log files to ensure that the minimum amount of memory remains free after saving the new log file.
 If there are no files to delete or if, after all old files have been deleted, free memory is still below the limit, the ASA fails to save the new log file.

-Step 2 Specify the minimum amount of internal flash memory that must be free for the ASA to save a log file.

-logging flash-minimum-free kbytes

-ciscoasa(config) # logging flash-minimum-free 4000
+Step 2 Specify the minimum amount of internal flash memory that must be free for the ASA to save a log file. logging flash-minimum-free kbytes Example: ciscoasa(config) # logging flash-minimum-free 4000